Linloir/Flutter-Wordle/README.md

-# Flutter wordle
+# Flutter-Wordle
-The wordle game, but in Flutter.
+A wordle game written by flutter